heySourabh/OverlayCountdown/README.md

 # OverlayCountdown
-A simple timer written in JavaFx
+A simple timer written in JavaFx.

+If Java 8 is installed, then you can just make executable and run:

+./timer.sh

 Below is a sample screenshot of the program while resetting the time.